-See the table in section 5.2.
+See the table in section 5.2 for details of which courses correspond to each subject.

-To obtain any exemption for a professional subject, a student must take the examinations for all the courses listed for that professional subject.
-For example, a student hoping for the CS2 subject exemption must take the examinations for F71SZ, F71AE, F71AG and F71DA.
+To obtain any exemption, a student must take the examinations for all the courses listed for that exemption.
+For example a student hoping for the CS2 exemption must take F71DA, F71AE, F71AG and F71SZ.